Best Baked Lobster Tails Recipe (Super Easy!)

 These baked lobster tails get rave reviews every time I make them, and people often don’t realize how easy they are!
 Here’s why you’ll love them:

-• Rich, flavorful butter: The garlic herb butter infuses the lobster with savory, fresh flavors, enhancing the natural sweetness of the meat.
+• Rich, Flavorful Butter: The garlic herb butter infuses the lobster with savory, fresh flavors, enhancing the natural sweetness of the meat.

 • Simple: This recipe elevates lobster tails with minimal effort, making it perfect for a special occasion, dinner party, or a luxurious dinner at home.